 My research interests are broad and are reaching out the basic field of Limnology.
-Generally, I am interested in the flow of energy within food webs and the link between aquatic ecosystems across boundaries.
+Generally, I am interested in the flow of energy within food webs and the link between aquatic ecosystems and their terrestrial surroundings.
 Oftentimes, food web studies have considered the species within food webs as fixed entities, neglecting to recognize them as products and agents of a continuous evolutionary change.
 In my own research, I try to integrate evolution more firmly into ecological studies, especially considering the ongoing alteration of the environment due to human activities.

 KAWater-Inland water ecosystems in the global carbon cycle

-Since May 2016, I am a PostDoc in KAWater funded by the Knut and Alice Wallenberg foundation with Lars Tranvik as the main-PI.
-KAWater is an interdisciplinary project that is bridging disciplines including molecular microbiology, organic analytical chemistry, and food web ecology to enable a holistic understanding of the carbon cycle in freshwater systems, all the way from molecules to the ecosystem scale.
-As one of the main heads of this large-scale project with more than 30 researcher including many undergraduate students, I am active in planning and coordination.
+Between May 2016 and November 2020, I have been a PostDoc in KAWater funded by the Knut and Alice Wallenberg foundation with Lars Tranvik as the main-PI.
+KAWater was an interdisciplinary project that is bridging disciplines including molecular microbiology, organic analytical chemistry, and food web ecology to enable a holistic understanding of the carbon cycle in freshwater systems, all the way from molecules to the ecosystem scale.
+As one of the main heads of this large-scale project with more than 30 researcher including many undergraduate students, I was active in planning and coordination.
 We have set-up a mesocosm facility in Central Sweden that allows the realism of natural ecosystems, and at the same time the possibilities of controlled and replicated experimental design needed for hypothesis testing.
 During the first two experiments in 2016, we studied the consequences of increasing concentration of dissolved organic carbon on food webs in freshwater ecosystems.
 In 2017, we started a long-term mesocosm experiment over 15 months to study how increasing nutrient concentrations and the abundance of aquatic consumers can change the emissions of greenhouse gases (especially methane) from inland water bodies.
-The first papers are starting to emerge from this project and our results will provide important knowledge on the role of living organism in mediating biogeochemical processes and their effects on carbon storage and emissions.
+Our results provided important knowledge on the role of living organism in mediating biogeochemical processes and their effects on carbon storage and emissions.

 Patterns of morphological and trophic divergence of lake and stream minnows